slelaron/odaAutomaton/README.md

 ```
 ### Running

-To run the program add "BumbleBEE" and "pl-satsolver.so" to the project directory and execute
+To run the program add "BumbleBEE" and "pl-satsolver.so" to the project directory and execute.
+To use -qbf flag below install Quabs (http://qbf.satisfiability.org/gallery/) and add "quabs-bin" to the project directory.

 ```
 $ mvn package